Xabaril/Balea/README.md

 - [Install](https://www.microsoft.com/net/download/core#/current) the [required](https://github.com/Xabaril/Balea/blob/master/global.json) .NET Core SDK
 - Run [build.ps1](https://github.com/Xabaril/Balea/blob/master/build.ps1) in the root of the repo.

+## Kudos
+This project was inspired by Dominick Baier's & Brock Allen PolicyServer (local version) https://github.com/PolicyServer/PolicyServer.Local Thank you to all who have contributed in the project!

 ## Acknowledgements

 Balea is built using the following great open source projects and free services: